tnebooks/12th-biology/content.en/zoology/microbes-in-human-welfare/_index.md

 **Oenology** is the science and study of **wine** and wine making.
 Wine is made from the fermentation of grape juice.
 Grape juice is fermented by various strains of S_accharomyces cerevisiae_ into alcohol.
 Grape wine is of two types, red wine and white wine.
 For red wine, black grapes are used including skins and sometimes the stems also are used.
 In contrast white wine is produced only from the juice of either white or red grapes without their skin and stems.

 **Beer** is produced from germinated barley malt grain by S_accharomyces carlsbergensis_ or _Saccharomyces cerevisiae_. **Rum** is made from fermented sugarcane or molasses or directly from sugarcane juice by S_accharomyces cerevisiae_. **Whisky** is a type of distilled alcoholic beverage made from fermented grain mash by _Saccharomyces cerevisiae_.

-XII Std Zoology Chapter 9 EM.indd 151 18/12/2021 14:59:10
+151 Microbes in Human Welfare

+**Alcohol content in various beverages** • Beer contains 3 to 5 percent of alcohol. • Wine contains 9 to 14 percent alcohol.

+Wine coolers are made of wine mixed with carbonated water and flavourings.
+Wine coolers have about 4 to 6 percent alcohol.

+• Distilled spirits such as whiskey, gin, scotch and vodka usually contain 35 to 50 percent alcohol.

+In some parts of South India, a traditional drink called **pathaneer** is obtained from fermenting sap of palms and coconut trees.
+A common source is tapping of unopened spadices of coconut.
+It is a refreshing drink, which on boiling produces jaggery or palm sugar.
+When pathaneer is left undisturbed for few hours it gets fermented to form **toddy** with the help of naturally occurring yeast, to form a beverage that contains 4 percent alcohol.
+After 24 hours **toddy** becomes unpalatable and is used for the production of vinegar.

+_Saccharomyces cerevisiae_ is the major producer of ethanol (C2H5OH).
+It is used for industrial, laboratory and fuel purposes.
+So ethanol is referred to as **industrial alcohol**.
+Bacteria such as _Zymomonas mobilis_ and _Sarcina ventriculi_ are also involved in ethanol production.
+The principal substrates for the commercial production of industrial alcohol include molasses or corn, potatoes and wood wastes.
+The process of ethanol production starts by milling a feed stock followed by the addition of dilute or fungal **amylase (enzyme)** from _Aspergillus_ to break down the starch into fermentable sugars.
+Yeast is then added to convert the sugars to ethanol which is then distilled off to obtain ethanol which is upto 96 percent in concentration.
+The two most common type of biofuels in use today are ethanol and biodiesel, both of them represent the first generation of biofuel technology.
+Ethanol is often used as a fuel, mainly as a biofuel additive for gasoline.

 152Microbes in Human Welfare

-removing clots from the blood vessels of patients who have undergone myocardial infarction.

-**Cyclosporin A,** an immunosuppressant used in organ transplantation is produced from the fungus _Trichoderma polysporum._ It is also used for its anti-inflammatory, anti- fungal and anti-parasitic properties. **Statins** produced by the yeast _Monascus purpureus_ have been used to lower blood cholesterol levels.
-It acts by competitively inhibiting the enzyme responsible for the synthesis of cholesterol.
-Recombinant **human insulin** has been produced predominantly using _E. coli_ and _Saccharomyces cerevisiae_ for therapeutic use in human. **9.3 Microbes in sewage**

-**treatment and energy generation** Sewage is the waste generated every day

-in cities and towns containing human excreta.
-It contains large amounts of organic matter and microbes, which are pathogenic to humans and are bio-degradable pollutants.
-Domestic waste consists of approximately 99 percent water, suspended solids and other soluble organic and inorganic substances.
-Sewage should not be discharged directly into natural water bodies like rivers and streams.
-Before disposal, sewage should be treated in sewage treatment plants to make it less polluting.

-Microbes(mass of bacteria floc) are allowed to grow in aerated water (secondary treatment).
-They consume major part of organic matter in the effluent and reduce the BOD in the waste water( The details on waste water treatment are discussed in chapter 13).

 C6H12O6 Yeast 2C2H5OH + 2CO2↑ (Glucose) (Ethanol)Fermentation